UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 _ = await img.ScaleTo(2, 2000);
 ```

 Note the first line is not _awaited_.
 It is allowed to start and then execution moves to the next line which is _awaited_.
-This results in *both* animations occuring simultaneously (impressive huh!)
+This results in *both* animations occurring simultaneously (impressive huh!)

-Once the image has reached double size, is is anaimated back to it's original size over 2 seconds
+Once the image has reached double size, is is animated back to it's original size over 2 seconds

 ```C#
  _ = await img.ScaleTo(1, 2000);